Prioritization Decision Matrix: 7 Steps to Rank Anything

 Based on Kahneman, Sibony, and Sunstein, 2021

-The problem isn’t poor judgment.
-It’s invisible criteria.
-When the factors driving a decision live only in people’s heads, every conversation starts at zero.
-Kahneman, Sibony, and Sunstein documented this pattern across entire organizations in their 2021 synthesis Noise — they found that inconsistency between evaluators is a far larger source of decision error than most leaders realize [1].
+Kahneman, Sibony, and Sunstein documented this pattern across entire organizations in their 2021 synthesis Noise, finding that inconsistency between evaluators is a far larger source of decision error than most people realize [1].
 Insurance underwriters shown the same five cases varied their premiums by a median of 55%.
 Judges sentencing similar defendants diverged dramatically.
-Uncoordinated thinking — not bad thinking — is the real enemy of sound prioritization.
+Uncoordinated thinking, not bad thinking, is the real enemy of sound prioritization.
+At Goals and Progress, this is the failure a decision matrix is built to remove, whether the decision belongs to a team or to one person planning a year.

-Prioritization decision matrix is a structured scoring tool that ranks competing options by rating each one against weighted criteria, then calculating a total score to produce a transparent, repeatable priority order.
-A priority matrix — also called a weighted decision matrix — separates the importance of each factor from the performance of each option, making the reasoning behind every ranking visible and auditable.
+A prioritization decision matrix is a structured scoring tool that ranks competing options by rating each one against weighted criteria, then summing the weighted scores to produce a transparent, repeatable priority order.
+A prioritization decision matrix separates the importance of each factor from the performance of each option, so the reasoning behind every ranking stays visible and auditable.

 How does a prioritization decision matrix work?